-If you’ve ever wondered what separates the “ultra fit and healthy” from the rest of us — read on for 5 important things they do every day that you’re probably not doing.
+Have you ever wondered what separates the “ultra fit and healthy” from the rest of us?
+It’s time to engrain their habits into your own fit and healthy lifestyle.
+Read on for 5 important things they do every day that you’re probably not doing.

-The fittest and healthiest people you know generally don’t go on and off “diets”.
+The fittest and healthiest people you know generally don’t go on and off “diets.”
 Healthy eating isn’t something they turn on and off, and they don’t look forward to their eating style being “over with” at some point.
 It’s something they just do.
-They tend to make healthy choices every single day, every single meal, and at every single social occasion.
-(Look around the next time the office party involves cake and donuts — watch what the fit/healthy people in your office do).
+They tend to have a habit of making healthy choices every single day, every single meal, and at every single social occasion.
+(Look around the next time the office party involves cake and donuts, watch what the fit/healthy people in your office do).

 So what do they eat?
-Not much in the way of processed foods (if it comes in a bag or a box, you won’t find them eating it very often), and this might surprise you — but they generally don’t vary their meals very much.
+Not much in the way of processed foods (if it comes in a bag or a box, you won’t find them eating it very often), and—this might surprise you—but they generally don’t vary their meals very much.
 The fittest and healthiest people you know actually eat basically the same rotation of foods almost every day.
-They find foods they love to eat that also work to keep them in shape, healthy, and happy — and they just stick to it.
-(Side note: This is also the top winning strategy among people trying to lose weight).
+They find foods they love to eat that also work to keep them in shape, healthy, and happy.
+They just stick to it.
+(Side note: This is also the top winning strategy for people trying to lose weight).

 2) They count calories

 I know, most of them won’t admit it, or maybe even don’t realize they’re doing it.
 But nearly all fit/healthy people are very good at portion control—and even know roughly how many calories they’re consuming at each meal and each day.

 Because they don’t vary their food and meal choices often, they stay within their comfortable calorie limit without really trying—but trust me, they’re aware of their overall caloric intake, at least at a general level.